mazwat/mazwat.github.io/electrical-circuits-lm.md

 In this lecture I have introduced the principle of electricity and how to create simple circuits using some basic components and using a series of formulae and equations we have demonstrated how the characteristics and properties of electricity can be measured in these circuits.

-Future lectures will address how to make these circuits but also how to use them in concert with a microcont
+Future lectures will address how to make these circuits but also how to use them in concert with a microcontroller like the Arduino.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2NjMxNzUxLC0yMDkzMTgwMjY5LC0yMD
+eyJoaXN0b3J5IjpbLTU3OTU0MjM2OSwtMjA5MzE4MDI2OSwtMj
-Q3NDc2NDAyLC0xNTY2Mjg5MjI3LC0xNzAyNDQyNjY0LDExNTU2
+A0NzQ3NjQwMiwtMTU2NjI4OTIyNywtMTcwMjQ0MjY2NCwxMTU1
-NTc5OTcsMTQ4NDY4MjA5MCwtNTkzNzE5NjU0LDE2ODExNTY0Nz
+NjU3OTk3LDE0ODQ2ODIwOTAsLTU5MzcxOTY1NCwxNjgxMTU2ND
-ksOTEyMDE4MTY2LC0xMTIzNjQxNDQyLC0xMTc4MTQ5OTY0LDIw
+c5LDkxMjAxODE2NiwtMTEyMzY0MTQ0MiwtMTE3ODE0OTk2NCwy
-MjkzOTUyMTgsLTE3MDQzMzcyNjAsLTE3NTk2MTg5MjAsLTExMD
+MDI5Mzk1MjE4LC0xNzA0MzM3MjYwLC0xNzU5NjE4OTIwLC0xMT
-A0Njg1NDIsLTIwMDEyMzAzNjYsNzM3OTIzOTk1LDI3NDQ1MjQ1
+AwNDY4NTQyLC0yMDAxMjMwMzY2LDczNzkyMzk5NSwyNzQ0NTI0
-OSwtMTc1OTM4NDgwXX0=
+NTksLTE3NTkzODQ4MF19
 -->